Plan Your Visit

 The Rodgers Tavern Museum continues to follow the following guidelines to help reduce the spread of COVID-19:

-Visitors, staff, and volunteers are not required to wear face coverings when indoors or outdoors.
+Visitors, staff, and volunteers are required to wear face coverings when inside the museum.

 We ask visitors to maintain 6-feet of space whenever possible for social distancing.

 We ask visitors to use hand sanitizer stations installed at the museum's entrance and exits.

 Admission to the museum is FREE for everyone.

 Group Tours are currently unavailable.

 The museum is located 0.1 miles west from Cecil County Transit Route 2: Cross County Connection bus stop across from Boxcar Avenue on Broad Street.

 Free onsite parking is available at the museum.
 One (1) space is reserved for people living with a disability.

 In a region rich in history and nature, the museum is located along a number of local, regional, and national trails.